timotheeg/NESTrisStatsUI/docs/stats.md

 ![Board](./stats/board.png)

-The board as read from the game itself
+The board as read from the game itself, but redrawn for sweet sweet pixel-perfect crispness!

 ## I-Drought